 OHE may approve alternative method of payment, if a grantee is unable to pay the training provider in advance based upon documentation of financial limitation.
-The related instruction training provider must also be capable and willing to invoice OHE.
+The related instruction training provider must also be capable and willing to collaborate with the grantee on the reimbursement request process.
 Please contact OHE for further details.